phogolabs/prana/README.md

 ### SQL Migrations

-Each migration is a SQL script that contains `-- name: up` and `-- name: down` comments which have statements for run and revert operations.
+Each migration is a SQL script that contains two operations for upgrade and rollback.
+They are labelled with the following comments:

+- `-- name: up` for upgrade
+- `-- name: down` for revert

 In order to prepare the project for migration, you have to set it up: